Understanding what causes constipation is paramount in learning how to change it.

-- feeling of incomplete evacuation after bowel movement
+- the feeling of incomplete evacuation after a bowel movement

-Relying on stool softeners, laxatives, colonics or enemas is not addressing the root of the problem nor is this dependency good for the colon.
-Any of them are fine for an occasional short-term aid, but know that constipation is not normal and it is worth it to the health of your whole system to figure out the underlying cause and fix it.
+Relying on stool softeners, laxatives, colonics, or enemas is not addressing the root of the problem, nor is this dependency good for the colon.
+Any of them are acceptable for an occasional short-term aid but know that constipation is not normal, and it is worth it to the health of your whole system to figure out the underlying cause and fix it.

 - lack of hydrochloric acid from antacids, PPIs, stress, overeating, etc.

 - insufficient good bowel flora

 - lack of fiber, soluble and insoluble

 - side-effects of drugs- pain killers, antidepressants, antihistamines, high blood pressure meds, and many more

 - some vitamin supplements, such as those containing iron